radrich/richarmstrong.net/_workouts/random-dogs.md

 ---
 title: "Draw a Dog"
 subtitle: "Start by Drawing a Dog"
-desc: "Draw one of these random dgos."
+description: "Draw one of these random dgos."
 image: "img/abstract-art-site-thumbnail.jpg"
 background_color: "#ffdfd8"
 ---